The following websites provide helpful information about drug abuse and addiction.

 The Partnership at DrugFree.org: www.drugfree.org - A comprehensive website providing information on prevention, intervention, treatment and recovery.
 A toll-free helpline offers confidential assistance to parents who want to talk about their child’s drug and alcohol use.

-Worthington Libraries: www.worthingtonlibraries.org/research/guides/substance-abuse – Non-fiction books available at the libraries as resources on addiction and recovery.
+Worthington Libraries: www.worthingtonlibraries.org - Non-fiction books available at the libraries as resources on addiction and recovery.
+Search the catalog under the subject “substance abuse.”

 Youth to Youth International www.youthtoyouth.net – Founded in Columbus, Ohio in 1982 as a drug-prevention and youth leadership program focusing on middle school and high school students.
 The goal is to promote and encourage students to live free of tobacco, alcohol and other drugs.